danielres/hackle-my-code/README.md

 best possible refactoring and explain why.

 The goal is to allow everyone to learn best practices, and write better code, using real examples.

+# The minimum viable product:

+- no signin/signup
+- categories or tags for the different programming languages
+- code highlighting
+- should allow users to reply with  one or more refactoring examples, with some explanations